-Can I backup, import or export my favorites and settings?
+Can I backup, import or export my favorites and options?

-- create a backup of your favorites and other settings in a file that you can save where you want;
+- create a backup of your favorites and global options in a file that you can save where you want.

 - To import settings, the source file content must comply with QuickAccessPopup.ini structure.
 More info about ini file anatomy here: What is the structure of QAP settings (ini) file?.